paul-grassi/800-63-3/sp800-63b/sec3_definitions.md

 The process of establishing confidence in the identity of users or information systems.

 #### Authentication Protocol
-A defined sequence of messages between a Claimant and a Verifier that demonstrates that the Claimant has possession and control of a valid token to establish his/her identity, and optionally, demonstrates to the Claimant that he or she is communicating with the intended Verifier.
+A defined sequence of messages between a Claimant and a Verifier that demonstrates that the Claimant has possession and control of a valid token to establish his/her identity.
+Secure authentication protocols also demonstrate to the Claimant that he or she is communicating with the intended Verifier.

 #### Authentication Protocol Run
 An exchange of messages between a Claimant and a Verifier that results in authentication (or authentication failure) between the two parties.